mppolak/kpr2ksc/README.md

 First you have to make the installation file executable with command:

-chmod +x install_kpr2ksc.sh
+chmod +x install.sh

-Then just execute in a directory where you want the kpr2ksc program to be.
-It will create a directory and compile all the files.
+Then just execute install.sk.
+It will create the main kpr2ksc script and other necessary files.
 After that you can execute the "kpr2ksc" script with -h flag to see how to use it

 If the scripts runs for longer than 2-3 seconds, terminate immediately